From Mr Mohammed Belal

-I am delighted to welcome you to Virtual BAUS 2021.
-The FNUU subsection Committee: Mo Belal (Birmingham, vice chair), Chris Harding (Newcastle), Suzanne Biers (Cambridge), Hashim Hashim (Bristol), Magda Kuwaja (Stockport), Mahreen Pakzad (London), Arun Sahai (London), Ased Ali (Wakefield), Tina Rashid (London), Somita Sarkar (BSOT rep) have put together an educational, exciting and topical programme with international speakers from Europe and America.
-We are lucky enough to be involved in four sessions this year.
+I am delighted to welcome you to BAUS 2022.
+The FNUU subsection Committee; Suzanne Biers (Cambridge, Secretary), Sheilagh Reid (Sheffield, past chair), Ased Ali (Wakefield), Chris Harding (Newcastle), Hashim Hashim (Bristol), Magda Kuwaja (Stockport), Mahreen Pakzad (London), Tina Rashid (London), Arun Sahai (London), Somita Sarkar (BSOT rep) have put together an educational, topical and varied programme for this year’s annual meeting over three days.

-I do hope you will join us for as many FNUU sessions as possible and are able to interact in the on-line forum to ask questions.
-On behalf of the FNUU subsection I wish you all a fabulous BAUS.
+I do hope you will join us for as many FNUU sessions as possible and look forward to seeing you all face to face.
+On behalf of the FNUU subsection I wish you an enjoyable and positive BAUS.